Pippolo84/remark-boilerplate/src/slides/slides.md

 To break reference cycles, the algorithm acts this way

 - iterate over all objects in the `young` list
-- for each object, traverse all its reference, and for each of these, decrement by one the `gc_refs` field of the referenced object
+- for each object, traverse all its reference
+- for each referenced object that is in the `young` list, decrease its `gc_refs` by 1

 ---